GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Fatal error when using older version of WPML

 = 1.21.5.2 on June 26, 2017 =

 * Tweak: Improved plugin speed by reducing amount of information logged